Tax Audit – Best Bottom Line Tips To Avoid A Pitfall

 Rarely do our clients even have to talk with the IRS.
-As enrolled agents, we handle it all for you so that you need not take time off of your business or job to handle the bureaucracy and paperwork of the IRS.
+As enrolled agents, we handle it all for you so that you need not take time off your business or job to handle the IRS’s bureaucracy and paperwork.
 No lost wages or business.
-You simply forward notification of an examination to us and we handle it from A to Z.
+You forward notification of an examination to us, and we handle it from A to Z.

-If you receive an IRS audit notice or other IRS examination letter stating that your return has been selected for an examination, it is time to seek tax resolution services from a tax professional.
+Suppose you receive an IRS audit notice or other IRS examination letter stating that your return has been selected for an examination.
+In that case, it is time to seek tax resolution services from a tax professional.
 If you have already been through a tax audit, which resulted in additional taxes, penalties, and interest being assessed, you do have options besides paying the tax liabilities in full.
 These options include filing an appeal, audit reconsideration, and/or an offer in compromise.

 Tax Audit Representation Assistance

 We will help you understand the notice received and assist you in preparing an initial tax audit response.

-If you’ve received an audit notice from the IRS, contact us for an initial review and free confidential consultation about your audit representation options with the tax experts of Tax Samaritan.
+If you’ve received an audit notice from the IRS or state tax authorities, contact us for an initial review and free, confidential consultation about your audit representation options with the tax experts of Tax Samaritan.